Engineering, Entrepreneurship and Innovation / Technology, Entrepreneurship and Innovation – Faculty of Engineering

 Innovation and Entrepreneurship Projects

-An essential element in the MEEI/MTEI program is the project (SEP 790 & SEP 794).
+An essential element in the MEEI/MTEI program is an Innovation project (SEP 790 and SEP 794).
 Building on key concepts and outcomes of the core course progression, students will work in groups to develop market-aligned and technologically innovative new venture concepts.
+The project can be derived from several important sources:

-The project will allow students to experience the full cycle modern engineering and technology innovation.
+The project will allow students to experience the full cycle modern engineering and technology innovation including:

 Student life